AirHelp/treasury/README.md

 Success!
 Data written to: development/webapp/credentials_yaml
 ```

 Note: if secret value is equal to existing one, write is skipped. `--force` flag can be used to overwrite.
 Stored file content in key is gzipped and converted to base64.
-You can with easy decode with bash script:
+You can decode it with bash script easily:
 ```
 > treasury read  development/webapp/credentials_yaml | base64 -D | gzip -d > creadentails.yaml
 ```